-Come back next week for another Wildcard!
-And stay tuned Tuesday for more Get Smart!
+Come back next week for a new Wildcard!
+And stay tuned Tuesday for more Becker!